CristianaCostaPereira/Monster-Slayer-Game/README.md

 # Monster-Slayer-Game
-A project for Vue.js within the scope of the Vue course the Udemy
+A project for Vue.js within the scope of the Vue course the Udemy.